Jhosep Lopez: Early life and career

 Lopez graduated cum laude with a degree in Political Science from the University of the Philippines Diliman.
 He proceeded to take up his Law studies at the same University where he became a brother of the Sigma Rho law-based Fraternity.
 He passed the Bar examinations in 1989 with an average of 84.55%.

 Lopez worked as legal counsel of the University of the Philippines for a year before being promoted as chief legal officer of the Philippine General Hospital.
 In 1991, he worked under former Senate president Jovito Salonga and was later appointed as chief legal counsel of the Senate of the Philippines.
 He was appointed as Chief City Prosecutor of Manila in February 2006.
 He was also a partner in the Lopez Rasul Maliwanag Baybay Palaran Law Offices from 1993 to 2006.

-He served as a city councilor of the 3rd District Manila from 1992 to 1998 and 2001 to 2006.
+He served as a city councilor of Manila from the 3rd District from 1992 to 1998 and from 2001 to 2006.
+He also ran for representative for the same district under the Liberal Party in 1998, but lost to Harry Angping.

-Lopez was appointed as associate justice of the Court of Appeals on May 17, 2012 and served for more than eight years until his appointment to the Supreme Court.
+Lopez was appointed as associate justice of the Court of Appeals on May 17, 2012, and served for more than eight years until his appointment to the Supreme Court.